How do you help decide what is best for your child? We are here to guide you!

 The Software Defined Radio (SDR) Laboratory is a specialised facility designed to provide hands-on experience in the development, testing, and analysis of modern wireless communication systems.
 Using platforms like GNU Radio, USRP (Universal Software Radio Peripheral), and MATLAB/Simulink, students can implement real-time signal processing algorithms, simulate various modulation techniques, and experiment with dynamic spectrum access and cognitive radio concepts.

-In the Computer Networks Laboratory, students analyse various protocol message details, such as TCP/UDP, using Wireshark.
+In the Computer Communication Networks Laboratory, students analyse various protocol message details, such as TCP/UDP, using Wireshark.
 NetSim software is utilised to simulate key features like IP routing, transport layer flow and congestion control, and data link layer protocol modelling over CSMA/CD.
 In network programming, students develop programs to understand the client-server model.
 Special emphasis is placed on advanced topics such as high request throughput (including scalability), multiplexing, buffering, and stream/datagram-based communication, all of which are explored using the NetSim software.

 The 5G and Beyond Laboratory is a cutting-edge research and development facility focused on next-generation wireless communication technologies.
 It is a dedicated space for exploring advanced wireless communication technologies.
 It provides students with hands-on experience in understanding and implementing key concepts related to 5G networks and future communication systems.
 The lab supports experimentation with high-speed data transfer, low-latency communication, and intelligent network design, fostering innovation in areas such as IoT, autonomous systems, and next-generation mobile networks.